vansky/neural-complexity/README.md

     --adapt: If present, adapt model weights during evaluation (default: absent) See van Schijndel and Linzen (2018) for details
     --interact: If present, load the model for interactive use (default: absent)
+    --view_layer [INT]: If 0 or greater, output the chosen hidden layer after each input word (default: -1)

     --words: If present, output word-by-word complexity instead of sentence-level loss (default: absent) --log_interval [INT]: Number of batches between log outputs (default: 200)